-This measure is very important, as it shows the real time needed to turn inventory into cash.
+This measure is very important, as it shows the real-time needed to turn inventory into cash.
 And of course, low DSI is good, fewer days to sell, more cash received.
 However, the DSI rate differs depending on the industry.
 Supermarkets and groceries enjoy lower DSI because of the nature of their business than luxury car dealers.
 So, for healthy and efficient benchmarking one should compare companies of the same industry and size.

-How to make inventory turnover rate favorable?
+How to make the inventory turnover rate favorable?